Danville Heritage Festival

 Garden Tours

-Danville/ Riverside Garden Tours: July 1st 9am - 5pm
+Danville Heritage Festival Garden Tours: June 28th 9am - 5pm

 Tour public and private gardens located around Danville as part of this year's Heritage Festival.
 We invite people to celebrate the diversity that gardening has to offer - and we hope visitors will appreciate the passion and vision that has gone into creating these unique gardens and will take away ideas for their own backyards.

-The Danville/Riverside garden tours will the primary Danville Heritage Festival, however, will be held September 9th - 11th.
-We chose the beginning of July for the Garden Tours since it will be closer to the peak flower season, and the gardeners can then enjoy the festivities in September.
-With the cost of everything going up, the garden tours are FREE!
-Come and enjoy the beauty of nature, enhanced by the hands and minds of the gardeners.
+The Danville Garden Tours will be the first event for the 2025 Danville Heritage Festival.
+This year the Danville Heritage Festival will be held September 5th - 7th.
+We chose the end of June for the Garden Tours because it is closer to peak flower season, and then participating gardeners can enjoy the festivities in September.
+The garden tours are FREE!
+Come and enjoy the beauty of nature, enhanced by the hands and minds of local gardeners.
 Get away from it all and relax!

 Follow the self-guided driving tours in Google Maps here: